vibha1019/cses_student/_posts/2024-05-01-Java_Script_Objects.md

 <h3 style="font-family: Arial, sans-serif; color: #333; margin-bottom: 10px;">Creating a Property</h3>

-<p style="font-family: Arial, sans-serif; color: #333;">We created a property called onTopofPlatform, so we could correctly assign if it can go left and right. </p>
+<p style="font-family: Arial, sans-serif; color: #333;">Properties are the values associated with a JavaScript objects, so we created one to solve the issue we had.
+We created a property called onTopofPlatform, so we could correctly assign if it can go left and right. </p>

 </div>
 <div style="background-color: #c8e6c9; padding: 15px; border-radius: 8px; margin-top: 20px;">